axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

 };
 ```

-This block allows the use of the more "native" syntax, completely hiding the fact that the implementation is Python based, concentrating on functionality.
+This block allows the use of the more {{% param "product.name" %}}-native syntax, completely hiding the fact that the implementation is Python based, concentrating on functionality.

-You should add this wrapper to your Python module in an "scl" subdirectory as a file with a .conf extension. syslog-ng will automatically include these files along the rest of the SCL.
+Add this wrapper to your Python module in an `scl` subdirectory as a file with a .conf extension. {{% param "product.name" %}} automatically includes these files along the rest of the SCL.

 ## Adding the code to syslog-ng